pacifics/PassDao/README.md

 ## Committee Room Smart Contract
 ABI: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassCommitteeRoom

-Used to submit proposals, vote and execute the decisions taken by the Community of shareholders.
+Used to submit proposals, vote and execute the decisions made by the Community of shareholders.

 Public functions are :